This post may contain affiliate links. Please read our disclosure policy.

 I usually use an infrared thermometer to make these, but last time, it started giving me random temperatures and I had to rely on the water test method to determine whether these were done or not.
 I was at the “soft ball” stage (I put a bit of caramel in cold water and it hardened a bit but was still very pliable).
 I took it off the heat at that point, and was left with softer, chewy caramels.
 Normally when I make these, I wait until I’m at 250F, and the caramels are a lot harder (but quickly melt in your mouth).

-If you don’t want to rely on the water test method, you can pick up an instant-read thermometer from Amazon for $15.
+If you don’t want to rely on the water test method, you can pick up an instant-read thermometer from Amazon for a reasonable price.
 Since originally publishing this post, I bought a similar instant-read thermometer for my candy making and it works a lot better than the infrared one did!

 Questions?
 Feel free to ask!